llesoil/TL_cross_soft/replication/x26x/README.md

 ### 2 - Replication and reproduction

-#### 2- a] Manually launch
+#### 2- a] Manually launch measurements

-To launch the measures, just run the following command line in this folder:
+To launch the measures for x264, just run the following command line in this directory:

-`` bash ``

-where:
--
--
--
+``bash launchMeasures.sh x264``

+Same for x265:

+``bash launchMeasures.sh x265``

+You can add videos by editing the listVideo.csv file.

 #### 2- b] Docker

-We provide a docker image...
+We provide a docker image to replicate the measurements.
+The videos used for this paper are already in the container, in the directory ROOT/replication/x26x/inputs.

+You can launch the previous commands in interactive mode.

 TODO